🎯 What is search intent optimization? (Direct answer)

 Method 3: User journey stage mapping

+- Awareness stage → Informational intent.
 The user is discovering a problem, concept, or opportunity.
-They are learning before they know what to do.
 Queries: "what is topical authority," "why is my site not ranking," "what causes high bounce rate."

+- Consideration stage → Commercial investigation intent.
 The user knows what they need and is evaluating options.
-They have moved from learning to choosing.
-Queries: "best SEO tools for small business," "Ahrefs vs SEMrush features," "is Surfer SEO worth it."
+Queries: "best SEO tools for small business," "Ahrefs vs SEMrush features."

+- Decision stage → Transactional intent.
 The user has chosen and is ready to act.
-They need a page that lets them execute.
 Queries: "Ahrefs pricing," "buy SEMrush annual plan," "sign up for Surfer SEO free trial."

 6. SERP Feature Analysis: Reading Intent from Google's Own Signals

 SERP features are Google's clearest public signal of how it's classified intent for a query.
-Each feature shows up for specific intent types, and their presence or absence tells you exactly what Google thinks users want.
-By 2025, AI Overviews appeared on 13.14% of all U.S. desktop queries — double the rate from January 2025 — which makes reading these signals more consequential than it used to be.
-Source: Semrush 2025, via Click Vision
+By 2025, AI Overviews appeared on 13.14% of all U.S. desktop queries — double the rate from January 2025 — which makes reading these signals more consequential than ever.

 |---|---|---|